slok/agebox/README.md

 Easy and simple file repository encryption tool based on [Age].

-Have you ever though _this should be simple_ while you were use tools like [Blackbox] , [git-crypt] or [Sops]?
+Have you ever though _"this should be simple"_ while you were using tools like [Blackbox] , [Git-crypt] or [Sops]?
 This is what agebox is.
 A tool on top of [Age]'s security system that encrypts/decrypts your repository files, focused on simplicity and gitops.

 ## Features

 - Secure (Agebox delegates security to [Age]).
 - Tracks encrypted files in repository.
-- No GPG or agents (simple SSH and Age key file paths).
+- No PGP and no agents, just simple SSH and [Age] key files.
 - File flexibility (encrypts/decrypts recursive paths, multiple/single files, all tracked files...).
 - Reencrypts all tracked files with a single command.
 - Focused on Gitops, CI flows and simplicity.
-- Works with full files (doesn't understand formats like JSON, YAML...).
+- Works with any file (doesn't understand formats like JSON, YAML...).

 ## Get agebox